cscarpon/CloudFlux/README.md

 ```

 # About the Project
-This package is part of a research initiative at the University of Toronto, focused on making advanced LiDAR change detection accessible to ecologists, foresters, and land managers.
+This package is part of a research initiative at Toronto Metropilitan University, focused on making advanced LiDAR change detection accessible to ecologists, foresters, and land managers.

 Current Version: 0.1.0.0000